kimminkuk/App_0325_Ver2/README.md

 # App2_0325_Ver2
-can do!
-Reading Quant Investing Books and Turning Investing Methods into Apps
+Reading 'can do!
+Quant Investing Books' and Turning Investing Methods into Apps

 # Update Plan #
 1. Market Cap Serch